WHAT YOU SHOULD KNOW:

 - Mucus culture: Your caregiver may swab your throat or the inside of your nose to get a sample of your mucus.
 He may ask you to cough mucus into a cup.
 The mucus is sent to a lab to be tested for viruses that cause pneumonia.

-- IV: You may be given antibiotics or liquids through an IV.
+- IV: You may be given liquids through an IV.

 - Respiratory isolation: You may be given a private room to protect other people from your germs.
 Caregivers and visitors may wear gloves, a face mask, or a gown.
 Everyone should wash their hands when they enter and leave your room.

 - Take deep breaths and cough 10 times each hour.
 This will decrease your risk for a lung infection.
 Take a deep breath and hold it for as long as you can.
 Let the air out and then cough strongly.
 Deep breaths help open your airway.
 You may be given an incentive spirometer to help you take deep breaths.
 Put the plastic piece in your mouth and take a slow, deep breath, then let the air out and cough.
 Repeat these steps 10 times every hour.

 - You may need extra oxygen if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your healthcare provider before you take off the mask or oxygen tubing.